You are here:

 The fee payable for this check is $46

-Complete all fields of the online application.
-Once you have completed this, you will be instructed to:
+Complete all fields of the online application:

 Your submission document must be signed appropriately and include the following: